MarinManuel/PhysioMonitor/README.md

 a list of valid input ranges.
 - `buffer_size` - size of the buffer used to store the data in between each read (default 1000).

+### "comedi"
+No longer supported under Python 3

 ## Channel configuration
 Each channel is configured by the following intructions:
+- `acquisition-module-index` - <span style="color:DarkGreen">int</span> - Index of the acquisition module to use for this channel
+  (as defined by its position in the list of acquisition modules declared in the section "Data acquisition modules")
+- `channel-index` - <span style="color:DarkGreen">int</span> - Index corresponding to this channel's data in the relevant stream.
 - `window-size` - <span style="color:DarkGreen">float</span> - Width of the window of data to display (in seconds).
 - `label` - <span style="color:DarkGreen">string</span> - Channel title.
 - `units` - <span style="color:DarkGreen">string</span> - Real world unit for the channel.